 Entry to Sunningdale

 Below is a brief outline of what prospective parents can expect during the admissions process at Sunningdale.
-If you have any questions, please do not hesitate to contact Mrs Jo Bell, who runs our admissions, on 01344 620159, or via email at firstname.lastname@example.org
+If you have any questions, please do not hesitate to contact us on 01344 620159, or via email at firstname.lastname@example.org

 Entry at 11+

 Owing to the high demand for places in this age group, we have introduced an assessment for potential boys wishing to join.
-The boys will need to attend an assessment day in January during which they will sit Mathematics, English and Verbal Reasoning papers.
-A report will be requested from their previous school.
+The boys will sit a computerised assessment, preferably at Sunningdale.
+No specific preparation is required for this test.
+A report will also be requested from their previous school.
 Both academic and extra-curricular strengths will be taken into account when places are offered.

 The School reserves the right to deny entry to any boy who we feel will not thrive here or who will disrupt the education and well-being of other pupils.
-It may be a that a prospective pupil’s behaviour, as evidenced by the confidential report or by observation during the Discovery Day, poses a risk of severe disruption to other boys.
+It may be a that a prospective pupil’s behaviour, as evidenced by the confidential report or by observation during a visit, poses a risk of severe disruption to other boys.